 - These burger buns will keep well for up to 3 days but you could also freeze them.

 Looking for ideas for your burgers?
-Check the graphics below and be sure to follow my Instagram page for more ideas!
+Check the graphics below or try my recipe for some tasty tuna burgers!

 If you liked this post, share it with your friends using the buttons below!
 Don’t forget to tag me @amatterofnourishment on Instagram if you try this recipe: I’d love to see your creations!